-Functional allocation of expenses - Expenses are reported by their functional classification as program services or supporting activities.
+Functional allocation of expenses - Expenses are reported by their functional classification.
 Program services are the direct conduct or supervision of activities that fulfill the purposes for which the organization exists.
 Fundraising activities include the solicitation of contributions of money, securities, materials, facilities, other assets, and time.
 Management and general activities are not directly identifiable with specific program or fundraising activities.
-Expenses that are attributable to more than one program or supporting activities are allocated among the activities benefitted.
+Expenses that are attributable to more than one activity are allocated among the activities benefitted.
 Salaries and related costs are allocated on the basis of estimated time and effort expended.
 Depreciation of building and improvements and occupancy costs are allocated based on square footage.
 Information technology costs are allocated based on computer counts.